Quick overview

-Service relationship – what does it actually mean?
+Service – what does it actually mean?

 In addition to the work schedule, the service is governed by strict rules and laws that ensure fair and transparent treatment of all those who carry out this type of employment.
 Employees subject to the service relationship are remunerated for their work by salary according to grade, not by wages.
 Indeed, only private sector workers are entitled to a salary.